 Glass That Is Separated

-If the two pieces of glass are separate, daub a small amount of epoxy along the broken edge of one of the pieces.
+If the two pieces of glass are separate, use the wooden stick to daub a small amount of epoxy along the broken edge of one of the pieces.
 Firmly hold the two pieces of glass together by hand as you add strips of painter's tape to the surface.

 Glass That Is Together